Sun Yat-sen: First United Front

 Sun was now convinced that the only hope for a unified China lay in a military conquest from his base in the south, followed by a period of political tutelage, which would culminate in the transition to democracy.
 To hasten the conquest of China, he began a policy of active co-operation with the Chinese Communist Party (CCP).

+In January 1923, Sun broadcast his Peaceful Reunification Manifesto on the radio.
+He called for the four major warlord factions to stay in their respective territories, decrease their troops, and avoid interfering in each other's affairs.
+In a maneuver likely intended to flatter Britain and the United States while pressuring the Soviet Union, Sun appealed for a "friendly power" to help guide the proposed disarmament process in China.
+Sun's bargaining posture improved as a result, and the morning after the broadcast he met with Soviet Ambassador Adolph Joffe to discuss Soviet assistance for the KMT.

 Sun and the Soviet Union's Adolph Joffe signed the Sun-Joffe Manifesto in January 1923.
 Sun received help from the Comintern for his acceptance of communist members into his KMT.
 Sun received assistance from Soviet advisor Mikhail Borodin, whom Sun described as his "Lafayette".
 The Russian revolutionary and socialist leader Vladimir Lenin praised Sun and his KMT for its ideology, principles, attempts at social reformation, and fight against foreign imperialism.
 Sun also returned the praise by calling Lenin a "great man" and indicated that he wished to follow the same path as Lenin.
 In 1923, after having been in contact with Lenin and other Moscow communists, Sun sent representatives to study the Red Army, and in turn, the Soviets sent representatives to help reorganize the KMT at Sun's request.

 With the Soviets' help, Sun was able to develop the military power needed for the Northern Expedition against the military at the north.
 He established the Whampoa Military Academy near Guangzhou with Chiang Kai-shek as the commandant of the National Revolutionary Army (NRA).
 Other Whampoa leaders include Wang Jingwei and Hu Hanmin as political instructors.
 This full collaboration was called the First United Front.

+On his deathbed, Sun reiterated his loyalty and friendship with the Soviet Union in one of his three last wills which was written by himself.
+He stated the need to cooperate to defeat imperialism in Asia, hailing the Soviets as the bulwark of anti-imperialism.

 Financial concerns

 In 1924 Sun appointed his brother-in-law T. V. Soong to set up the first Chinese central bank, the Canton Central Bank.
 To establish national capitalism and a banking system was a major objective for the KMT.
-However, Sun met opposition by the Canton Merchant Volunteers Corps Uprising against him.
+However, Sun met opposition by the Canton Merchant Volunteers Corps uprising against him.